COLLEGE: College of Engineering and Computer Science

 - Capability to assist and guide student projects at the undergraduate and graduate level

-To ensure full consideration, application materials should be received by January 16, 2023; position open until filled.
-To apply, please send an electronic submission of the following required materials to https://careers.csus.edu/en-us/listing
+To ensure full consideration, application materials should be received by January 15, 2024; position open until filled.
+In order to apply, please send an electronic submission of the following required materials to https://careers.csus.edu/en-us/listing.

 - Letter of application